 The most important intestinal protozoan pathogens are Entamoeba histolytica, Cryptosporidium sp, Giardia intestinalis (lamblia), Cystoisospora (Isospora) belli, Cyclospora cayetanensis, and members of the phylum Microsporidia.
 Multiple pathogenic parasites and nonpathogenic commensal organisms may be present in the intestine at the same time.
-Nonintestinal protozoan infections are covered in other chapters: For systemic protozoal diseases (malaria, babesiosis, leishmaniasis, toxoplasmosis, trypanosomiasis), see see Extraintestinal Protozoa; for nematode infections, see see Nematodes (Roundworms); for fluke infections, see see Trematodes (Flukes); and for tapeworm infections, see see Cestodes (Tapeworms).
+Nonintestinal protozoan infections are covered in other chapters: For systemic protozoal diseases (malaria, babesiosis, leishmaniasis, toxoplasmosis, trypanosomiasis), see discussed in Extraintestinal Protozoa; for nematode infections, see discussed in Nematodes (Roundworms); for fluke infections, see discussed in Trematodes (Flukes); and for tapeworm infections, see discussed in Cestodes (Tapeworms).

 Intestinal protozoa are spread by the fecal-oral route, so infections are widespread in areas with inadequate sanitation and water treatment.
 They are also common in the US in settings where fecal incontinence and poor hygiene prevail, as occur in mental institutions and day care centers.
 Occasionally, large waterborne outbreaks of intestinal protozoan infection have occurred in the US (eg, the massive waterborne Cryptosporidium outbreak in Milwaukee in 1993).
 Some GI protozoa are spread sexually, especially with practices involving oral-anal contact, and several protozoan species cause severe opportunistic infections in patients with AIDS.